 So, if you subscribe to many of the emotions that I’ve outlined here this time of year, I’d like to do my part to help this season.
 Here are some tips on how you can join the living at a corporate Christmas party, even if you’re dead inside.

-1) Know your hunting grounds:
+1) Know and respect your hunting grounds:

 If you’re looking for a cool party, this scene is not for you.
 This family gathers in the ballrooms of B-class hotel chains — Hyatts, Radissons, Westins, Marriotts.
 Here, an unfamiliar face is welcome amongst the familiar boredom that is the sustenance of white-collar business.
 Bloated budgets, bored wives, open bars, decadent food stations and Billy Idol’s “Mony Mony” after dinner, for when things really get going.
 Spend a couple seasons here before you move up to the A-class hotels, like a Fairmont, where the pros hangout.